 Oral cancer is the growth of abnormal cells in any part of the mouth or lips.
 Most oral cancers start in the lining of the lips or mouth in the thin, flat cells called squamous cells.

 Symptoms for oral cancer include sores or lumps that appear on the lips or in the mouth.
 Sometimes white patches that cannot be rubbed off may form in the lining of the mouth.

-Treatment for oral cancer may include surgery and radiation.
+Treatment for oral cancer may include surgery, chemotherapy, radiation, targeted therapy, or immunotherapy.

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Jimmy Ruiz MD - Hematology, Oncology & William H. Blahd Jr. MD, FACEP - Emergency Medicine

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.